-Our Children’s Complex Care team, based at Voyage (CYP DCA) Greater London, provides nurse-led care at home for children and young people with complex care needs.
+Our Children’s Complex Care team provides nurse-led care at home for children and young people with complex care needs.

 High-quality care at home

 Our care is led by experienced nurses.
 We have an evidence-based approach which adheres to all national guidelines for the care and safeguarding of children and young adults.